 - If you are using a Distinctive Ring/Secondary Line you must set the fax machine to recognize the distinctive ring pattern.
 The most common pattern is two short rings

 For additional support in setting up your fax machine please consult the support documentation for your specific brand and model: Lexmark, Brother, HP, Panasonic, Sharp, Canon

 Back to top

 Try these troubleshooting tips if you are unable to send or receive faxes.

 1. Check the physical line:

 Ensure the line from the wall jack is plugged into the right port on the back of the fax machine.
-Most fax machines have 2 ports; 1 is for the line and the other is for external handset.
-If you have a HP machine, you must use the HP supplied cord as this is proprietary of the machine as other telephone wires will not work
+Most fax machines have 2 ports; 1 is for the line and the other is for an external handset.
+If you have an HP machine, you must use the HP supplied cord as this is proprietary of the machine as other telephone wires will not work

 2. Check the answering mode on the machine: